Second Home vs Investment Property: What’s the Difference and Which Is Right for You?

 3. Think Like an Investor

 If you’re planning to generate income from your property, it’s important to adopt a data-driven mindset.
 That means going beyond personal preferences or design choices and focusing on what drives performance in the vacation rental market.
 Consider occupancy trends, dynamic pricing, guest experience, and long-term appreciation.
-Every decision—from furnishings to nightly rates—should support your long-term revenue goals.
-Think beyond aesthetics and focus on strategy—because great returns don’t happen by chance.
+Every decision should support your long-term revenue goals.
+Think beyond aesthetics and focus on strategy, because great returns don’t happen by chance.

 When you treat your property like a true investment, it can become a powerful income-generating asset.